I Was in the Navy You Know

 Then I’d blast away at the target at 60 rounds per second per barrel, flanked by two 20mm Oerlikans and accompanied by the 4.5in Mk8 gun in the bow, all filling the sky with tracer.

-The gunbay is the magazine underneath the 4.5in mk8 gun way up in the bow of the ship.
-The gun fires a shell every 2.4 seconds and there is a feed ring thingie in the gun bay below decks that has, like, 12 rounds ready to go.
-There are also rows and rows of shelves of additional shells.
+The gunbay is the magazine beneath the 4.5in gun way up in the bow of the ship.
+The gun fires a shell every 2.4 seconds and there is a feed ring thingie in the gunbay below decks that has maybe 12 rounds ready to fire.
+There are also dozens and dozens of shelves of additional shells all around the gun.
 My job was to make sure that the feed ring never got empty when the gun was firing because then the gun would stop firing and we would get shouted at.

 Now.
 Imagine, if you will, a rolling sea.
-Imagine a magazine full of rounds weighing about 80lbs each.
-Imagine two 18 year old who have 5 seconds each to grab an 80lb shell and carry it over to the feed ring.
+Imagine a magazine full of rounds weighing 72lbs each.
+Imagine two 18-year-olds who each have 5 seconds to grab a 72lb shell and carry it over to the feed ring for the gun.

 Did I mention that we were way up in the bow?
-When the ship rises and falls in a heavy sea, the forces on your legs are so strong that you can barely stand – never mind carry an 80lb shell.
-If the sea is rolling too…? …fahgettaboutit.
+When the ship rises and falls in a heavy sea, the forces on your legs are so strong that you can barely stand up.
+And if the sea is rolling…?
+And if you are carrying a 72lb shell?…

 Now imagine this: